UniversalDependencies/UD_English-PUD/README.md

 universal annotation guidelines; finally, it has been converted by members of the UD community to UD v2 guidelines.
-Martin Popel automatically converted the data to UD v2 and Sebastian Schuster, Siva Reddy, and Christopher Manning manually corrected incorrect UPOS tags and syntactic annotations.
+Martin Popel automatically converted the data to UD v2 and Sebastian Schuster, Siva Reddy, and Christopher Manning manually corrected UPOS tags and syntactic annotations.
 Morphological features and lemmata were added automatically using Stanford CoreNLP.

 Additional languages have been provided (both translation and native UD v2 annotation) by other teams: Czech by Charles University, Finnish by University